-Airfare is constantly changing, which means a good bargain, mistake fare, or fare war can pop up any day of the week when you're booking flights.
-But there are consistent patterns and trends that show there are often cheaper days of the week to travel – and focusing on those cheapest days to fly throughout the week is a surefire way to find cheap flights.
+Airfare is constantly changing, which means a good bargain or mistake fare can pop up any day of the week when you're booking flights.
+But there are consistent patterns that compare and show there are often cheaper days of the week to travel – and focusing on those cheapest days to fly throughout the week is a surefire, expert way to find cheap flights.

 You’ve heard it from friends and coworkers.
 It’s widely accepted as gospel: “The cheapest day to book flights is on Tuesdays.”